 Securing the VNC session

 To secure VNC server session, we will first configure the encryption method to secure VNC server sessions.
 We will be using TLS encryption but can also use SSL encryption.
-Execute the following command to start using TLS encrytption on VNC server,
+Execute the following command to start using TLS encryption on the VNC server,

 # vncserver -SecurityTypes=VeNCrypt,TLSVnc

-You will asked to enter a password to access VNC (if using any other user, than the above mentioned user)
+You will be asked to enter a password to access VNC (if using any other user, then the above-mentioned user)

-We can now access the server using the VNC viewer from the client machine, use the following command to start vnc viewer with secure connection,
+We can now access the server using the VNC viewer from the client machine, use the following command to start VNC viewer with a secure connection,

 # vncviewer -SecurityTypes=VeNCrypt,TLSVnc 192.168.1.45:1